rebootl/revampit-rework/README.md

 should never be used but instead a password should be set when executing the setup database script or at 1st login.
 As this is only a demo it is currently left as it is.

+Further information about the development and it's status see: ./cms/README.md

 ### Main website

 Install and run the main website: